ht0324/ht0324.github.io/_posts/2025-03-04-Claude-Code.md

 It gave me the sense that there was a person behind the terminal, troubleshooting issues and debugging with me.
 Of course, Claude wasn’t perfect, but the back-and-forth, iterative process was refreshing and much more engaging than just randomly encountering errors and sifting through Stack Overflow links to fix them.

 <br />
-**A New Kind of Collaboration**
+**A New Kind of Collaboration(?)**

 It was a massive time-saver.
 I provided high-level directions, Claude executed them, and when problems arose, we solved them together.
-The biggest revelation was how collaborative the process felt - it was much easier and more efficient than doing everything on my own.
+The biggest revelation was how collaborative the process felt - it was much easier and more efficient than doing everything on my own, or using a chat interface.

 If I had done this single-handedly, it would have taken days.
 But for just $3.50 in API costs (which might seem expensive depending on your threshold), I built a prototype that I’m pretty confident in within 2–3 hours.